The Power of Half: Synopsis

 The family down-graded by replacing their home with a house that was half as expensive and less than half the size.
-The Salwens donated half the proceeds ($850,000) of the sale of their original home to The Hunger Project, a charity that works to lessen the hunger of 30,000 rural villagers in over 30 villages in Ghana, and helps them gain self-reliance.
+The Salwens donated half the proceeds ($850,000) of the sale of their original home to The Hunger Project.

 The book describes the consensus-driven process that the parents and their two children used–over a period of time–to reach the decision to give away half the value of their home, and how they chose the charity from a number of non-profit organizations that they considered.
 It describes the challenges that the family faced while turning their family project into a reality, from economic ones to keeping the project a secret for a period of time so that they would not appear to be "freaks" to their friends.

 Before they embarked on the project, the family members had little contact with one another, other than at meals.
 Hannah notes that The Power of Half "is a relationships book, not really a giving book."
 She feels that the project helped her family grow closer to one another.
 The New York Times Book Review notes how the family "became happier with less—and urges others to do likewise."

 "We know that selling a house is goofy, and we recognize that most people can't do it", admitted Kevin Salwen.
 "We never encourage anybody to sell their house.
 That was just the thing that we had more than enough of.
 For others it may be time, or lattes, or iTunes downloads, or clothes in their closet.
-But everyone has more than enough of something.”
+But everyone has more than enough of something."
 He clarified:

-We want our kids to be idealistic, but we also say, ‘Let’s not go too nuts here'.
-We’re not Mother Teresa.
-We’re not taking a vow of poverty, or giving away half of everything we own.
+We want our kids to be idealistic, but we also say, 'Let's not go too nuts here'.
+We're not Mother Teresa.
+We're not taking a vow of poverty, or giving away half of everything we own.
 We gave away half of one thing, which happened to be our house.
 Everybody can give away half of one thing, and put it to use.
-You’ll do a little bit of good for the world–and amazing things for your relationships.
+You'll do a little bit of good for the world–and amazing things for your relationships.